TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/1PreparationPhase.md

 Some notes regarding the vacancy format:
 * Ask the department secretary to fill in part of the format, e.g. the UFO profile and the cash flow.
+As a vacancy holder, you formulate the vacancy text and the requirements.
 <!-- * The Talent Acquisition Specialist of the faculty is Avital Fishman.
 * The cash flow is 1 for direct employees and 2/3 for project employees. -->
 * The vacancy text can be written using the [vacancy writing guide](../PhDPostDocs/Appendices/Guide%20to%20creating%20recruitment%20text%20for%20scientific%20staff%20-%20Jan%202021.pdf) .
 As some have noted, the format does not handle comments well, so you can consider making and shaping the vacancy text in a separate word document first.
 Examples of vacancy texts are available for PhD functions